18F/handbook/_pages/how-we-work/tools/github.md

 Giving contractors and federal partners read or write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.

+Confusingly, no one should be an "outside collaborator" in GitHub parlance.
+Instead, we should manage repo access exclusively via teams.

 Here&rsquo;s our current process to address both operational and security concerns:

 1. If the user is a member of the federal government, confirm we have an active [inter-agency agreement (IAA)](https://pages.18f.gov/iaa-forms/primer.html) or other legal document authorizing the work.